The Bankrate promise

 Types of coverage for used cars

-- Bodily injury
+- Bodily injury liability

-- Property damage
+- Property damage liability

 - Medical payments

-These coverages do not apply to you or your vehicle, but instead are designed to cover damages you cause to other people and vehicles with your car.
-Some states also require motorists to carry uninsured and underinsured motorists coverage, to protect them in the event of an accident with an uninsured or underinsured motorist.
-Depending on where you live, you may also be required to have Personal Injury Protection, particularly if you live in a “no-fault” state.
-There are 12 no-fault states in the US, and if you live in one of them, you must have PIP insurance along with the minimum coverage, which can increase the cost of insurance.
+Liability coverage types do not apply to you or your vehicle, but instead are designed to cover damages you cause to other people and vehicles with your car.
+Some states also require motorists to carry uninsured and underinsured motorists coverage, to protect them in the event of an accident with an uninsured or underinsured driver.
+Keep in mind that uninsured motorist coverage comes in two separate coverage types for bodily injury and property damage.

 Cost of insurance for used cars